Vargasavour Recipes

 Instructions

-• Heat extra virgin olive oil in a pan over medium heat.
+• Heat 2 tablespoons of the olive oil in a large skillet over medium heat.
 Fry the meatballs until golden brown on all sides.
-Set aside.
+Transfer to a plate and set aside.

 • Pour water into the pan and stir well.
 Simmer until thickened.

-• Return the meatballs to the pan and coat them in the almond sauce.
-Simmer until heated through.
+• Return the meatballs to the pan and coat them in the sauce.
+Simmer gently for 10-15 minutes, until the meatballs are cooked through.

 Notes